Berichte 2013

 First information afternoon of the Namibia Association

 In the near future, the Namibia Support Association will be focusing more on helping the people in the town of Okombahe.
 This town is about a three-hour drive north-west of the capital Windhoek.
-There, a soup kitchen for small children, the student dormitory of the Black Lutheran Church, the health center, especially with the purchase of milk powder for HIV-infected nursing mothers and needy students at the Martin Luther High School are supported.
+There, a soup kitchen for small children, the student hostel of the Black Lutheran Church, the health center, especially with the purchase of milk powder for HIV-infected nursing mothers and needy students at the Martin Luther High School are supported.

 In addition, a Namibian aid organization for disadvantaged children, orphans and a private school in Windhoek for school dropouts are supported.